Profotonet Reviewed 9,4 / 10 2907 clients

 Colour

 Besides the three black and grey types, most inkjet printers also use a little colour to ensure a neutral rendering of the ultimate result.
 This could, in the long-term, result in colour differences in the prints, when one colour pigment discolours at a slower rate than the other.
-Piezography K7 inks only use carbon based pigments that accordingly are barely affected by ageing manifestations.
-For truly archival black and white inkjet prints, the Piezography system might just be the only solution.
+K4 Ultrachrome inks only use carbon based pigments that accordingly are barely affected by ageing manifestations.
+For truly archival black and white inkjet prints, the Ultrachrome system might just be the only solution.

 grijswaarden